 December 16 : Concert at the Oakland–Alameda County Coliseum Arena in Oakland.

 December 17 .
 Michael performs “Don’t Stop ‘Till You Get Enough” at the New Age club in Oakland, California.
 Taped for the Soul Beat Network.

-December 18 : Concert at the Forum in Inglewood.
+December 18 + 19 : Concerts at the Forum in Inglewood.
 The whole Jackson family attends the concert.
 Backstage Michael is presented with multplatinum record awards for Off The Wall.
 After the concert, the Jacksons attend a party at Chasen’s restaurant in Beverly Hills.

-December 21 : Last concert of the year at the Oracle Arena in Oakland.
+December 21 : Last concert of the year at the Haynes Oval Cricket Ground in Nassau (The Bahamas).